asadur05/repo_2/README.md

 # repo_2
-This is my second repository
+this is the readme file of branch_1